ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/install-cli-tools/install-and-configure-aws-cli.md

+---
+description: Learn how to install and configure AWS CLI for seamless cloud management.
+Step-by-step guide to getting started with Amazon Web Services.
+---

 # Install and Configure AWS CLI

 The `AWS CLI` is a command-line tool that enables users to manage AWS services directly from the command line, offering a flexible and efficient way to create, configure, and interact with AWS resources.